MaximF/rhca.co/README.markdown

-RHCE.co
+RHCA.co
 -------

-RHCE.co is a study guide for the RHCSA and RHCE.
-It covers all of the objectives briefly and is in no way a dump for the exam.
-Is simply meant to help guide you in the right direction.
+RHCA.co is a study guide for the RHCA exams.
+Its my notebook as I work my way through the exams and material.

-The current live site is built with MediaWiki, which is great and all, but I have a new thing for Hyde... so its getting redone as a Hyde site.
+This site is built and generated with hyde.